renato3x/graphql-backend/README.md

 # Node.js - GraphQL - Backend

-This project aims to show my knowledge about GraphQL.
-In this case, I'm using it with JavaScript.
+This project serves to put into practice the knowledge about GraphQL that I have so far

-This project has two important entities:

-- **Users**
-- **Profiles**

-In this application, using these entities, it is possible to do complete CRUD with them.
-From reading to deleting this data.
-Using Mutations and other GraphQL structures